Rashmitha22/MLA0104_AIES/README.md

 Experiment No 28:Knowledge Representation using Prolog.

 1.Start the program.

 2.Define the rule that John likes every food.

 3.Define the food items (apple and vegetable).

 4.Define that John likes peanuts.

 5.Define that Mary eats everything Anil eats.

 6.Define that Anil eats peanuts and is alive.

-Define the rule that anything eaten by someone and not killed is food.
+7.Define the rule that anything eaten by someone and not killed is food.

-Execute queries to verify the knowledge base.
+8.Execute queries to verify the knowledge base.

-Stop.
+9.Stop.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------